-It is also possible to present foreign documents as evidence in the trial, and the same must be duly legalised or apostilled.
+It is also possible to present foreign documents as evidence in the trial, which must be duly legalised or apostilled.
 By complying with these requirements, the evidence will be fully valid in Mexico.

-38 How is witness and documentary evidence tested up to and during trial?
+How is witness and documentary evidence tested up to and during trial?
 Is cross-examination permitted?